“From Where to Eternity” Review

 Throughout the episode, they are concerned with only themselves — Tony with revenge, Carmela with unbridled jealousy, Big Pussy with redemption and Paulie with paranoid superstitions.

-After hearing that another mobster’s comare accidentally got pregnant, Carmela orders Tony to get a vasectomy.
+For example, after hearing that another mobster’s comare accidentally got pregnant, Carmela shifts her focus and orders Tony to get a vasectomy.
 Tony obviously prefers his testicles intact and vehemently opposes such an indictment.
-He lies about his current affairs to save his scrotum— “I broke it off months ago!”
+He lies about his current affairs with Irina to save his scrotum: “I broke it off months ago!”

 Tony remains ignorant throughout the episode, continuously lying to Carmela and openly insulting AJ to his face.
-He does have a lot on his mind, after all.
+In his defense, he does have a lot on his mind.
 In the midst of a manhunt for Matt Bevilacqua, he doesn’t have time for marital squabbles or moral judgment from Dr. Melfi.

 Meanwhile, Big Pussy — amid speculation that Tony knows he’s an informant — takes it upon himself to hunt down Matt.
 In the end, he and Tony commit the execution together.
 Stopping for food on the way back, they reminisce about their longtime friendship, even though they are rapidly drifting further and further apart.

 Depending on where you stand, her prayers are answered.
 Chris wakes up the next day despite having been declared clinically dead on the operating table for over a minute.
-In a way, he did “see the light.”
+In a way, he sees the light.

 It’s a shame we don’t get to see Chris’ trip to the afterlife, as it probably would have been one of The Sopranos’ greatest moments of surrealism.
-Instead, we are left with one of The Sopranos’ greatest examples of mysticism.
+Instead, we are left with one of The Sopranos’ greatest examples of mysticism and magical realism.

-Chris specifically requests to speak with Tony and Paulie, and imparts to them his vision: that he visited Hell in the form of an Irish bar, that he saw his father, and that he was told by the bouncer he’ll end up there too when his time comes, forever in eternity with the likes of Brendan Filone and Mikey Palmice.
+Chris specifically requests to speak with Tony and Paulie and imparts to them his vision: that he visited Hell in the form of an Irish bar, that he saw his father and was told he’ll end up there too when his time comes, forever in eternity with the likes of Brendan Filone and Mikey Palmice.

-One other piece of ambiguous info — a message from Mikey Palmice for Tony and Paulie: “3 o’clock.”
+One other piece of ambiguous info — a message for Tony and Paulie from Mikey Palmice: “3 o’clock.”

 Just like The Leftovers, The Sopranos provides no concrete answers to the questions it asks, instead preferring to let the mystery be.
-Chris’ “visions” of the afterlife can be shrugged off as morphine delusions and Carmela’s heartfelt prayer might be mere coincidence.
-This is how Tony chooses to look at it.
+Chris’ “visions” of the afterlife can be shrugged off as morphine delusions, while Carmela’s heartfelt prayer might be mere coincidence.
+At least, this is how Tony chooses to look at it.

 In a revealing therapy session with Dr. Melfi, an angry and conflicted (and scared) Tony confesses his belief that “soldiers” like Chris and himself don’t deserve a place in Hell.
 For them, murder is part of the job, a pact made between God and the Devil.
 He rationalizes the Mafia as a necessary evil to preserve Italian culture.

 Melfi criticizes his logic: “What do poor Italian immigrants have to do with you?”
-Her realist perspective adds a pragmatic, unsentimental viewpoint to the intangible goings-on.
+Her realist perspective adds a pragmatic, unsentimental viewpoint to the intangible topics.

 It isn’t until Paulie visits the psychic that elements of magical realism come into play.
 The psychic is able to speak with several vengeful spirits, and what initially appears to be typical hoax turns into curious anomaly when he starts revealing facts from Paulie’s past that only vengeful spirits would know.
 He recognizes Mikey Palmice, who chidingly asks if Paulie’s poison ivy still itches.

 “From Where to Eternity” is a very meditative episode of The Sopranos.
-Issues of faith combine with mysticism and metaphysics, and the whole thing culminates in a euphoric expression of life — Tony and Carmela making love rather than fucking.
+Issues of faith combine with mysticism and metaphysics, and the chapter culminates in a euphoric expression of life — Tony and Carmela making love rather than fucking.
 All is forgiven.

 Otis Redding closes out the episode with a third reprise of “My Lover’s Prayer,” this time used in its proper context.
-For the first time in the series, it seems that all the characters have made the right choice.
+For the first time in the series, it seems that all the characters have showed us good morals.

 However, they’ll be back to their old selves by next episode.
 Series creator David Chase wants us to know that people never change, even in the aftermath of a near-death experience.